SmallJoker/boost_cart/README.md

 - Rail junction switching with the 'right/left' walking keys
 - Handbrake with the 'back' key
 - Support for non-minetest_game subgames
+- Descend from cart using the `sneak` key

 ## Settings
 This mod can be adjusted to fit the preference of a player or server.
 Use the `Settings -> All Settings` dialog in the main menu or tune your